ADRStudio/Roku/README.md

 ## Installation

+**From the Roku Channel Store** is the easy route.
+Add [Moonfin](https://channelstore.roku.com/details/92a83c9f4112b76a7bcee3dc076254ca:3251a91bf7af7339652d5409ccfdcb39/moonfin) to your account and it installs on your devices, updating itself from then on.

-Download the latest `.zip` from the [Releases page](https://github.com/Moonfin-Client/Roku/releases) and sideload it through Roku Developer Mode.
+**Sideloading** gets you the newest build before it reaches the store.
+Download the latest `.zip` from the [Releases page](https://github.com/Moonfin-Client/Roku/releases) and install it through Roku Developer Mode.

 Moonfin needs Roku OS 9.1 or newer, which covers most Roku devices from 2018 onwards.

 Step-by-step sideloading instructions are on [Installation and Sideloading](https://github.com/Moonfin-Client/Roku/wiki/Installation-and-Sideloading).